 - Stay on the trail.
 If you get lost stay where you are.
 You’ll be found sooner if you don’t stray from the trail.

-- Bush walking is not recommended in hot and windy due to the risk of bushfire or other extreme weather conditions, including severe winter storms.
+- Bush walking is not recommended when hot and windy due to the risk of bushfire or other extreme weather conditions, including severe winter storms.

 - Check out the Outdoor Council of Australia’s Guidance for day and overnight bushwalking and orienteering.